How to Get Hands On with Geology in Newfoundland and LabradorBy Newfoundland & Labrador

 The Geopark is not just about fossils; Elliston's root cellar history—influenced by the area's natural landscape and soil composition—also contributed to the park's UNESCO status.
 As did the the Sea Arch in Tickle Cove, pictured above, and The Chimney in Spillars Cove, two geological wonders carved by the power of the Atlantic Ocean through coastal erosion.

-To learn more about the province’s mining history, head to the Bell Island mines, where you can tour extensive underground tunnels that were once filled with men (some as young as 12) working by candlelight to extract the island’s precious iron ore.
+To learn more about the province’s mining history, head to Bell Island's #2 Mine Tour, where you can tour extensive underground tunnels that were once filled with men (some as young as 12) working by candlelight to extract the island’s precious iron ore.

 Newfoundland’s provincial museum, The Rooms, is always worth a visit, but geology buffs will be especially interested in the Haootia Quadriformis: the world’s oldest muscular animal.
 Discovered on the Bonavista Peninsula in 2008, this half-billion-year-old fossil provides some of the earliest evidence of muscle tissue in the world’s biological record.